Baratza Encore Coffee Grinder Review: Let’s Hear It Again for a Great Performer!

 Baratza Encore for a Coffee Maker

-I know that pairing a “simple” coffee maker with a decent coffee grinder may sound strange.
+It used to be that pairing a “simple” coffee maker with a decent coffee grinder seemed strange.

-But this combination is a game-changer when it comes to how the coffee tastes.
-It’s no wonder the Baratza Encore is also available bundled with the fabulous Technivorm Moccamaster.
+However, everyone now knows this combination is a game-changer when it comes to how the coffee tastes.
+It’s no wonder the Baratza Encore is sometimes available bundled with the fabulous Technivorm Moccamaster.

-The differences in terms of perfect grind vary depending on the machine.
-It all comes down to the way the coffee maker distributes water over the ground coffee, what temperature it reaches, etc.
+The differences in terms of the perfect grind setting vary depending on the machine.
+It all comes down to the way the coffee maker distributes water over the bed of ground coffee, what temperature it reaches, etc.

 I recommend starting with a medium grind, then adjusting up or down in small increments, depending on how the coffee tastes.